akipulkkinen/udpmiditransceiver/README.md

 TODO:
 - Test that bidirectional transfer of MIDI messages works
-- Change usage from typing name of a MIDI instrument to referring to its port number?
-Issues might include the ordering changing for some reason
 - Test effect of polling duration and set default value to sensible?

 -hell1